OSGConnect/connectbook/start/data/stashcache.md

 To use it for transferring files to active jobs:

-1)  Copy the data files required for the job(s) into your Stash directory which is mounted on the OSG Connect login node here:
+1)  Copy the data files required for the job(s) into your `/public` Stash directory which is mounted on the OSG Connect login node here:

-	/stash/user/<userid>/

-Alternatively, users can [use Globus](<https://support.opensciencegrid.org/solution/articles/5000632397-data-transfer-with-globus>) to transfer data files to Stash.
+	/public/<userid>/

 2)  Include the following lines in the job's submit script to indicate that StashCache is required and the necessary modules are available: